Low Histamine Bacon (Low Oxalate, Low Lectin, Low Salicylate, Low FODMAP) Plus Low Histamine Greens

 Low Histamine Bacon Recipe

-- 1 pound pork belly
+- 1 pound Pork Belly

 Low Histamine Country Greens Recipe

-- Low Histamine Bacon from recipe above
+Low Histamine Bacon Recipe Instructions

-- Wash all the greens.
+- While the pork belly cooks, wash all the greens.

 - Pull the collards and kale leaves off the stems.